wkorku/brevifolia-gatsby-forestry/content/posts/sunflower-sutra.md

     happiness, negativity, pain.
 To feel the freedom that comes from being able to continue to make mistakes and choices today I choose to feel life, not to deny my humanity but embrace it.
+- template: black-out-paragraph
+  first_symbol: L
+  paragraph_content: orem Ipsum is simply dummy text of the printing and typesetting
+    industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+Lorem Ipsum is simply dummy text of the printing and typesetting industry.
+Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
+It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like aldus pagemaker including versions.

 ---
 I walked on the banks of the tincan banana dock and sat down under the huge shade of a Southern Pacific locomotive to look for the sunset over the box house hills and cry.